AI-Wales/Session-3---Logistic-Regression-Revisited/README.md

 This is a reformatted and restructured version of the Iris Data Logistic Regression discussed in Session 2 - only here we focus on each key step and then add regularisation.

+## Slides and live streams
 The accompanying slides can be seen [here](https://drive.google.com/open?id=173YSJmNomYBjWIlhXJq6-QILDwSEPDZf).
+One particpant also live streamed much of the workshop - https://youtu.be/YES4Bh7Q3A8 and https://youtu.be/hpML0YLR9f0

+Join [AI Wales on slack](http://bit.ly/aiwslack) to join in the discussions!

 ## Things to try